SubhashiniArun/ci_cd_project_root/README.md

 * Test the microservice functionality by sending GET request to http://localhost:8000/api/users, it will send the request to the service app (http://localhost:5001/serviceapi/users)

 * Test the async processing of the app by sending GET request to http://localhost:8000/api/process_user with {ids: []} as JSON body
-* Visualize the queue getting initialized in RabbitMQ (http://localhost:15672)
+* Visualize the queue "user-task-queue" getting initialized in RabbitMQ (http://localhost:15672)
-* In the Service app's terminal you could see the logs that message is consume from the queue and processed
+* In the Service app's terminal you could see the logs that message is consumed from the queue and processed

 #### Architecture & flow of the Project
-* One main app -> used by client to send the user requests to RabbitMQ queue
+* main app -> used by client to send the user requests to RabbitMQ queue
-* One service app -> process the user requests in RabbitMQ queue asynchronously.
+* service app -> process the user requests in RabbitMQ queue asynchronously.

 ###### Docker
 * 2 Apps (main app & service app) has its own Dockerfile